profgaelle/profgaelle-website2020/content/publication/bonnefon2006/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Risk communication", "Conversational pragmatics", "Face management", "Politeness theory"]
+tags = ["Judgement & Decision-making", "Risk communication", "Social cognition", "Conversational pragmatics"]

 # Links (optional).
 url_pdf = ""